daattali/beautiful-jekyll/_posts/2016-06-08-migrating-essentials-host-to-new-standard-cluster-license-and-evc-issues.md

 The two clusters are in separate racks in the same room and have shared storage, the main steps are the following:

-- 1.Disconnect and remove the host from the Essentials vCenter.
+1. Disconnect and remove the host from the Essentials vCenter.

 - 2.Re-patch the management NIC to the new cluster's management switch